svnesbo/canola/README.md

 # Canola

-A radiation-tolerant CAN bus controller for FPGA's written in VHDL.
+A radiation-tolerant CAN bus controller for FPGAs written in VHDL.

 ![Canola CAN Controller Block Diagram](doc/canola_block_diagram.png)